Grumari, Prainha, Macumba, Joatinga and Praia Vermelha

 This is a real gem and well hidden.
 Almost only accessible by car.
 If you don’t know how to get there it’s gonna be hard, so you need someone to show you.
 In São Conrado you are supposed to enter Estrada de Joá.
 The beach is located inside a condominium of houses, wedged in between some cliffs; it’s quite a steep little hike to get down there.
 The tide has to be low, otherwise you have no beach.
 Bring water and bananas since vendors are rare.

 Last but not least is the often forgotten Praia Vermelha (English: the Red Beach).
-Located at the foot of the Sugarloaf it is a very special place to be.
+Located at the foot of the Sugarloaf mountain it is a very special place to be.
 The water for some reason (it is located quite deep in to the bay) always seems to be quite clean here.
-There are a few good restaurants in the area and makes a perfect combination with a visit to the Sugarloaf.
+There are a few good restaurants in the area and makes a perfect combination with a visit to the Sugarloaf mountain.